openNDS/openNDS/docs/source/config.rst

 Upload and Download bucket ratios can be defined which allow fine control of upload rate limit threshold overrun per client.

-Used in conjunction with MaxDownloadBucketSize and MaxUploadBucketSize.
+Used in conjunction with :ref:`MaxDownloadBucketSize` and :ref:`MaxUploadBucketSize`.

 Facilitates calculation of a dynamic "bucket size" or "queue length" (in packets) to be used for buffering upload and download traffic to achieve rate restrictions defined in this config file or by FAS for individual clients.